-If you are still on the fence about it, you can start by asking yourself some questions.
+If you question whether or not you’re an alcoholic, you can start by asking yourself some questions.
 If you honestly answer yes to one or more of these questions, you may want to consider reaching out to an addiction specialist for your Alcohol Use Disorder (AUD).

 In the past year, have you:

 You are likely to have answered yes to one or more of these questions.
 Though this is not the extent of alcoholism, these are strong indicators of an AUD.
 The more you answered “yes” to these questions, the more likely you will have an Alcohol Use Disorder or alcoholism.

 Depending on how long you’ve struggled with alcoholism, there is a significant likelihood that your body has suffered some collateral damage.

 Here you will learn about how alcoholism can have detrimental effects on the body’s heart, brain, liver, and pancreas.
 Additionally, some physical signs and symptoms can help to determine your progression of alcoholism.

 According to the American Dietary Guidelines, “excessive drinking” is defined separately for men versus women due to natural hormonal differences.
 Excessive drinking for women is eight or more drinks a week, whereas men can have 15 drinks a week before it’s considered excessive.

 Depending on your progression of alcoholism, you may consider cutting down your drinking by using a drink tracker.
 As a simple concept, keeping a personal tally of the number of drinks you have is a great way to be mindful of your drinking habits.